Appearance

 Are you an LLM?
 You can read better optimized documentation at /architecture/dependency_injection.md for this page in Markdown format

-The application leverages the native DI container provided by the ASP.NET Core framework.
-The central point of configuration for the DI container is the ConfigureServices method within the Startup.cs class.
+The application leverages the built-in DI container provided by ASP.NET Core 2.1.
+Service registration is centralized in the ConfigureServices method of the Startup.cs class.

 csharp